jelledevleeschouwer/Bonjour_log/README.md

 ##### 24 Apr '15 14h -  Added required rdata length to create DNS record.
 Changed record create function so that the length of rdata needs to be given when creating a record.
 Previously the length of rdata was determined based on the DNS type but that only worked for A, AAAA and PTR records.
 Now that I need to support TXT and SRV records, that works no longer.

+##### 27 Apr '15 16h -  Created skeleton for the DNS-SD module.
+Today, I started working on the DNS-SD module.
+Created a skeleton in the header file, added some makefile rules, created a DNS SD demo app for testing purposes.

+##### 27 Apr '15 16h -  Added support for SRV records.
+Now SRV records can be created easily in the DNS-SD module.
+'Shouldn't you move that to the DNS common code?'
+Well, I think not.
+Because, the purpose of the DNS common code is to provide the bare functionalities to create DNS resource records and DNS questions.
+It should be up to the module or application using the DNS common code to provide right formatted rdata when creating those records as is the case with SRV records.
+In my opinion, the DNS common code already provides even too much functionalities.
+Like converting the URL given in rdata to DNS name format when PTR records are created.
+In my opinion this should be up to the application or other module as well.
+But for now, it doesn't do any harm.

+##### 28 Apr '15 00h -  Whoops, already have a working DNS-SD module.
+Haha, wow, think I overestimated DNS-SD a bit.
+I already finished a working DNS-SD demo in bit over 4 hours.
+It can register a service with SRV record and a TXT record but no browsing for now.

+##### 28 Apr '15 00h -  Added TXT records.
+Now, TXT records can be created in the DNS-SD module with a key-value pair vector.
+Seperate key-value pairs can be added to the vector.
+When the value is a NULL-ptr the '='-symbol will not be added in the txt and the key will be interpreted as a boolean.
+Otherwise the value can be empty or with a value.

+##### 28 Apr '15 00h -  Had a bug with compression of multiple records.
+Still had a bug in the DNS common code.
+Which means my unit tests for that code, didn't eliminate the bug, what means I was sloppy..
+Debugged a long time on this one.
+There was someting wrong with memcpy(), which was really really weird.
+If i gave a number of bytes to copy, like: ```memcpy(dest, src, 40);``` ìt didn't copy all the number of bytes given, but if I did: ```memcpy(dest, src, 40 + 1);``` It copied 1 more (!) than originally but still not all of them.
+I thought this was really weird, and I have no idea what the problem is here.
+So I implemented my own way of moving data...